CWolfs/ExtendedConversations/README.md

 * `Time Skip` - This allows you to jump forward in time by the set amount.
 This processes the usual mechanics like healing, repairs and monthly fees.
 * `Set Current System` - This allows you to set the current star system by star system id (e.g. starsystemdef_Smithon), with the option of using the calculated travel time or not.
+* `Modify Funds` - This allows you to add, or remove, X amount of cbills from the company funds.

 ### Value Getters